runzhigege/vertx-zero/doc/vertx-zero-tutorial/d10099-jsr340-filter-in-worker.md

 This tutorial will continue to introduce how to use JSR340 @WebFilter in zero system.
 Here are some points that should be mentioned because of some limitation between JSR340 and Vert.x:

-* All the filters must implement `io.vertx.up.web.filter.Filter` instead of JSR340;
+* All the filters must implement `io.vertx.up.uca.web.filter.Filter` instead of JSR340;
-* We recommend developers extend from `io.vertx.up.web.filter.HttpFilter` directly because there are some abstract implementations in parent filters.
+* We recommend developers extend from `io.vertx.up.uca.web.filter.HttpFilter` directly because there are some abstract implementations in parent filters.
 * Please be careful of the signature of `doFilter` especially focus on the parameter types.

 Demo projects: